-- Enrichment: To challenge students, ask them to find arrays larger than 5 by 5.
+Enrichment: To challenge students, ask them to find arrays larger than five by five.
 Ask students to find additional arrays on their hunt and write math problems or questions to go along with them.

 - Monitor students during their independent work time, and provide support when necessary.

 - Review pictures of arrays and student written work.

 - Optional homework assignment: Ask students to find arrays at home and send a picture to your email.